mishamuddin/SmartGardenMonitoring/README.md

 # SmartGardenMonitoring
-GUI for smart garedening using Arduino Platform
+GUI for smart garedening using Arduino Platform and Visual Studio C#